 The Ultimate Guide To Backyard Bird Photography

-Get tips from a pro on how to turn your backyard into an ideal space for capturing bird photography you'll want to share.
+Get expert bird photography tips from a professional bird photographer on how to turn your backyard into an ideal space for capturing bird photos.

 The scene was picture perfect.
 A yellow-rumped warbler flitted down from the birch and landed on a bare branch.
 The bird, a male in spring plumage, paused for just a moment.
 My camera, focused on that very spot, needed no adjustment.
 I clicked the shutter.
 This perfect setup was no accident.
 I’d placed that dead branch right where I wanted it between the forest edge and my bird feeders.

 Backyard bird photography can be amazing and rewarding.
 In fact, some of the best images of birds I’ve made have been from my very own porch.
 But to be successful, yard photography requires a bit of prep, planning and patience.
 Here are a few tips to get you started.

 To photograph birds, you have to provide a reason for them to visit.
 Natural landscaping, using plants native to your region, is the best tool to lure birds to your yard.
 Whether you live on a suburban lot or a sprawling rural spread, the species of plants that grow around your home will dictate the abundance and diversity of birds that visit.